Önningeby artists' colony: Participants

 Many of the artists who painted in Önningeby were women.
-The first group of artists to join Westerholm included Fredrik Ahlstedt and his wife Nina, Aleksander Federley, Hanna Rönnberg and Elin Danielson, all of whom were Finns.
+The first group of artists to join Westerholm included Fredrik Ahlstedt and his wife Nina, who both arrived already in May 1886, followed by Aleksander Federley, Hanna Rönnberg and Elin Danielson, all of whom were Finns.
 The Swedish painter J.A.G.
-Acke also participated the first year, becoming one of the group's most important figures returning each year until 1892 when interest began to fade.
+Acke also participated the first year, becoming one of the group's most important and somewhat central figures, returning each year until 1892 when interest began to fade.
+However, Acke's period is considered the liveliest in the colony's history.
+Foundation of the colony immediately became known in Finland.
+On July 29 of 1886 the newspaper Åbo Underrättelser reported about the new colony in a small village of Ålands.

 Other painters who joined the group in subsequent years include the Finns Elias Muukka, Elin Alfhild Nordlund, Helmi Sjöstrand and Dora Wahlroos, and the Swedes Ida Gisiko, Anna Wengberg, Eva Topelius, and Edvard Westman.
 Ellen Favorin and Amélie Lundahl visited in 1889.

+In early 1900s a number of Estonian artists and writers also visited the colony.
+Most of visitors were accommodated at the village farms.

+Hanna Rönnberg

 One of the most important members of the group was Hanna Rönnberg.
 She first visited in 1886 and returned year after year.
+Together with Victor Westerholm she was the most frequent participant in the colony.
 Both a writer and a painter, she contributed to the colony's success by including it in her fictional and non-fictional writings.
 Her paintings often included people, her best works appearing around 1890, some achieving success at exhibitions.
 Thereafter she concentrated increasingly on her short story collections including Från Ålands skär and Brovaktens historier.
 In 1888, Edvard Westman invited her to join him in Denmark.
 They met in Copenhagen and together visited the artists colony in Skagen.
 For a time they planned to marry but never did.

+J.A.G.
+Acke

-Axel Andersson, better known as J.A.G.
+Johan Axel Gustaf Andersson, better known as J.A.G.
 Acke, was the first Swede to visit the Önningeby where he painted some of his best works during the three summers he was there.
-He stayed at the Övre Knapans farn where the large dining hall became his studio.
+He stayed at the Övre Knapans farm where the large dining hall became his studio.
 He painted portraits of the farm's hostess "Knapans farmor" (Knapan's grandmother) and of Victor Westerholm.
 He also painted landscapes, inspired by French impressionistic works playing with the effects of sunlight.
 It was in Önningeby that he met his wife to be, Eva Topelius, daughter of the writer Zacharias Topelius.
 After their marriage in 1891, they returned to Önningeby in the winter in February 1892.
 It was there he completed his enormous Snöljus (Snow Light) measuring 4.6 by 1.6 metres which he had hoped to exhibit in Paris, but it was refused.